Sacred Kumano Kodo

 All good, except one thing: taking into consideration the bus transfers and schedules, I had no more than 3h20 for the entire hike.
 The brochures time estimations were rather around 5.5h necessary for this walk.

 It felt more like trail running than pilgrimage :), but despite the overheat muscles and reddening cheeks, my mind was serene and relaxed.
-My senses were vibrating in tune with the surrounding trees, mountains, lizards, and butterflies.
+My senses were vibrating in tune with the surrounding trees, mountains, lizards, little snakes and butterflies.
 Never in my entire life have I seen more lizards and butterflies crossing my path!
 The air smelled like bourgeoning and blossoming trees, and the 33 Kannon statues were carefully watching over my steps, to make sure I catch the bus.
 Which I did.
+To the minute.